On large-scale dynamos with stable stratification and the application to stellar radiative zones: Numerical Study and Results

-\paragraph{Incoherent Dynamo}Finite size domains are susceptible to an additional LSD mechanism known as the incoherent dynamo and it is important to confirm that our observed LSD is in fact driven by the coherent MSC effect and not a finite-domain-size effect.
+As an alternative approach in the $Re=Rm>50$ regime of this study, we do an indirect experiment that takes advantage of the volume independence/dependence of coherent/incoherent effects to test their relative contributions.
 The primary incoherent dynamo in a shear flow and non-helical turbulence is the stochastic-$\alpha$ effect, in which zero-mean fluctuations of the $\mathbf{\alpha}$ transport coefficients can drive growth of the variance of the mean-field $\langle \textbf{B}^2\rangle$ despite a zero ensemble average mean-field $\langle \textbf{B}\rangle=0$ \citep{vishniac1997incoherent,brandenburg2005astrophysical,heinemann2011large,Mitra2012}.
-These statistical properties make the stochastic-$\alpha$ effect dependent on the domain size unlike coherent dynamo mechanisms, which presents a way to test its relative contribution \citep{squire2015coherent}.
+These statistical properties make the stochastic-$\alpha$ effect dependent on the domain size unlike coherent dynamo effects \citep{squire2015coherent}.

 The scaling of an incoherent dynamo with volume can be determined as follows.
-For the simplest case, consider zero mean $\langle \alpha_{yy}(t)\rangle=0$ fluctuations with a variance $\langle \alpha_{yy}(t)\alpha_{yy}(t')\rangle=D_{yy}\delta(t-t')$, which corresponds to a fluctuating EMF of the form $\mathcal{E}_y=\alpha_{yy}(t)B_y$ \citep{Mitra2012,squire2015coherent}.
-One can show that the maximum growth rate scales as $\gamma_\alpha\propto D_{yy}^{1/2}$ \citep{vishniac1997incoherent}.
-Because increasing the volume of the domain by a factor of $N$ decreases the variance $D_{yy}$ of the $\alpha_{yy}$ fluctuations by a factor of $N$ (assuming each of the $N$ sub-volumes are statistically independent), the stochastic dynamo growth rate must scale with the inverse square root of the domain volume $\gamma_\alpha\propto V^{-1/2}$ \citep{squire2015coherent}.
+For the simplest case, consider zero mean $\langle \alpha_{yy}(t)\rangle=0$ fluctuations with a variance $\langle \alpha_{yy}(t)\alpha_{yy}(t')\rangle=D_{yy}\delta(t-t')$, which corresponds to a fluctuating EMF of the form $\mathcal{E}_y=\alpha_{yy}(t)B_y$ \citep{Mitra2012}.
+One can show that the fastest growing mode has a growth rate that scales as $\gamma^{\max}_\alpha\propto D_{yy}^{1/2}$ \citep{vishniac1997incoherent}.
+Because increasing the volume of the domain by a factor of $N$ decreases the variance $D_{yy}$ of the $\alpha_{yy}$ fluctuations by a factor of $N$ (assuming each of the $N$ sub-volumes are statistically independent), the stochastic dynamo growth rate must scale with the inverse square root of the domain volume $\gamma^{\max}_\alpha\propto V^{-1/2}$ \citep{squire2015coherent}.
 Therefore if our simulations are dominated by an incoherent effect, we should expect a significant decrease in the strength of the LSD when the volume is increased.